top of page

 But St. Paul’s was doing well enough to move to a new location — Sixth Street and Chester — in 1915.
 Then came the U.S. entry into World War 1 in 1917, the Influenza Epidemic of 1918 and then the Great Depression in 1929.
 St. Paul’s survived it all.
 And following the attack on Pearl Harbor, the Navy Yard took on a vital role, and Bremerton grew to about 80,000 people.

-Starting in the late 1930s, the church became well-known in the late 1930s for making and canning English plum puddings for the holiday season as a fund-raiser.
+Starting in the late 1930s, the church became well-known for making and canning English plum puddings for the holiday season as a fund-raiser.
 These were sold in stores and became quite popular, and St. Paul’s became known around Kitsap as “the Church of the Plum Puddings.”
 This tradition lasted for 40 years.

 St. Paul’s finally became a Parish, graduating from Mission status, in January 1943.